zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/QRCode.md

 #### Example
     <?php
     $qRCode = new \Kendo\Dataviz\UI\QRCode('QRCode');
-    $qRCode->darkModuleColor('value');
+    $qRCode->color('value');
     ?>

 ### errorCorrectionLevel
-The error correction level used to encode the value.
-The possible values are:
+The error correction level used to encode the value.The possible values are:

 #### Returns
 `\Kendo\Dataviz\UI\QRCode`